 Like all symptoms, your body is trying to communicate with you.
 The more in-tune you are, the easier it will be to maintain positive health.
 So, listen to your body.
 In this case, your farts will do all the talking.

-The original source of the article can be seen here
+The original source of this article is found here